foreveremain/2024/biovis_challenge.md

 ### Complementary challenge: Re-design an existing visualization

 If you do not want to deep dive into the tasks above, you can participate in an alternative challenge!
 This re-design challenge is to take an existing visualization as a starting point.
 Your task is to revise and improve the visualization in the figures below based on fundamental visualization principles.
+These visualizations show all PTMs identified on protein **ATP-dependent RNA helicase DDX3X**; these PTMs can alter the enzyme activity, thus affecting protein translation and cell growth.
+Due to the large number of modifications and modified residues, visualizations can become extremely cluttered (see Figure 3), which is the main problem to address in this redesign challenge.
+An important aspect to emphasize is how multiple modifications can occur on the same site, as this implies substrate competition between different protein-modifying enzymes.

 <figure>
     <img src="../images/biovis-challenge/fig2.png" alt="Figure 2">